When Your Mouth Hurts! Dealing with Inflammation in the Mouth…

 Pain in the mouth is often caused by ulcers, canker sores, cold sores, and inflammation.
+There are types of mouth infections that can cause pain too.
 Inflammation is usually caused by yeast infections, tobacco use, medications, fungal infections, irritation, and some illnesses.

 No matter the cause of mouth pain, there are different ways to help relieve it.

 To manage ulcers of the mouth, start by avoiding hot beverages, salty or spicy foods, and anything with citrus elements.
 These can increase the irritation and make you suffer longer.

 Tobacco-caused ulcers can be healed by avoiding the use of all tobacco products.
 If tobacco use continues, it may take longer to heal and may even reappear.

 Yeast infections in the mouth will require prescribed medication from your doctor.
 This medication can come in lozenges, liquid, or pill form.

 Some ulcers can be caused by certain medications such as anti-cancer drugs.
 These drugs kill cells – even good ones sometimes – which is how they cause sores in the mouth.
 These sores require medicine to be applied directly to the sore.